HAVE YOU JUST STARTED WOODTURNING AND WANT AN IDEA OF WHAT TO BUY?

 First and foremost, think, used……

 AVOID Craftsman and Delta.
-They are poorly make and hard to impossible to get parts for them.
+They are poorly made and hard to impossible to get parts for them.

 Recommendations for lathe tools/gouges:

 There are so many name brands on the market, that it is impossible to say that one name is the best.
-I own some of the top name brands and like them, but for my school shop, I have found that the following work well without breaking the bank.
-Whatever you do, don’t buy anything except (HSS) high speed steel.
-Carbon steel doesn't hold an edge well and they will need to be re-sharpened too often and are subject to softening if you aren't real careful about getting them hot.
-High Speed Steel does not have that problem.
+I own some of the top-name brands and like them, but for my school shop, I have found that the following work well without breaking the bank.
+Whatever you do, don’t buy anything except (HSS) high-speed steel.
+Carbon steel doesn't hold an edge well and they will need to be re-sharpened too often and are subject to softening if you aren't really careful about getting them hot.
+High-Speed (HSS) Steel does not have that problem.
 Leave the Buck Brothers tools in the drawer or sell them to a collector.

 DON’T BUY LATHE TOOL SETS!!!!!!!
 You will end up using maybe three out of the set and the rest just take up space in the drawer…